Half-elf: Interpretations

 The medievalist Verlyn Flieger wrote that nobody knows where Men go to when they leave Middle-earth, and that the nearest Tolkien came to dealing with the question was in his essay On Fairy-Stories "where, after speculating that since 'fairy-stories are made by men not by fairies', they must deal with what he called the Great Escape, the escape from death.
 He went on to the singular assertion that 'the Human-stories of the elves are doubtless full of the Escape from Deathlessness'."
 Flieger suggests that two of the "human stories" of Tolkien's Elves really focus on this kind of escape, the Tale of Beren and Lúthien and the Tale of Aragorn and Arwen, where in both cases a half-elf makes her escape from deathlessness.
 Shippey comments that "the themes of the Escape from Death, and the Escape from Deathlessness, are vital parts of Tolkien's entire mythology."
 In a 1968 broadcast on BBC2, Tolkien quoted French philosopher Simone de Beauvoir and described the inevitability of death as the "key-spring of The Lord of the Rings".
 In their annotated and expanded edition of Tolkien's essay (Tolkien On Fairy-stories), Flieger and textual scholar Douglas A. Anderson provide commentary on 'the Escape from Deathlessness' passage, referencing Tolkien's views in a 1956 letter, that:

 Flieger remarks further that by attaching herself to men's lives and deaths, Lúthien is running against the current of elven life, but at the same time, by undergoing death and darkness Beren and she manage to come to the light.
-What is more, she writes, their union creates a new race, half-elvens, who have the privilege of choosing either fate, and "new hope for both races".
+What is more, Flieger writes, their union creates a new race, the half-elven, who have the privilege of choosing either fate, and "new hope for both races".
 She notes that Tolkien described the story as "Release from Bondage", meaning death, release from deathlessness, and explains "Through death, men can let go; in their deathlessness, elves cannot.
 The half-elven can also be released from bondage, freed from the earth, if they wish.
 Tolkien makes no promises; what's to come is still unsure."
 In her view, this is the Catholic Tolkien's key point, that being able to let go means trusting in faith.
 Holding on to life, or to physical treasures like the Silmaril which gets Thingol killed, is "folly".
 Thingol was in the light of the Two Trees, but by grasping Middle-earth, Lúthien, and finally the Silmaril, he journeys into and ends in darkness.
 It is the opposite of Lúthien's journey.

 In role-playing games

-Tolkien's The Lord of the Rings greatly increased popular awareness of half-elves.
+Both Tolkien's The Lord of the Rings (1954) and Dunsany's The King of Elfland's Daughter (1924) greatly increased popular awareness of half-elves.
 As a result, half-elves have become common in other fantasy writings and role-playing games, the best-known being the 1974 Dungeons & Dragons.
-Among the other games with half-elves is Pathfinder, in its Archives of Nethys.
+Half-elves are also featured in the role-playing game Pathfinder.